EvinduArunoda/pump-it-up-170473p/README.md

 ### Data Cleaning

 * Originally there were 41 features and for better results, only 21 of them were chosen.
-* Following features were dropped.
+* Following features were dropped.(Mostly which were similar to each other)
   * scheme_name : This feature was drooped due to having too many null values.(35258)
   * wpt_name
   * num_private